Corporate Social Responsibility

 (v) For newbuilding projects, we may choose the most energy efficient design and will include the possibility of using dual fuel engines.

-We understand climate change affects our business and operations, hence it is crucial for the Group to react to prevent the risks associated with the climate change.
-To enable a comprehensive review of the climate risks and opportunities, the Group conducted a climate risk assessment and scenario analysis.
-We diversified climate-related risks into physical risks and transition risks.
+The Group understands climate change affects our business and operations; hence it is crucial for the Group to react to prevent the risks associated with the climate change.

 Physical risks